 - Supporting communities in need

 Creating Careers for Territorians

-As part of our commitment to supporting sustainable Aboriginal economic development, INPEX and Ichthys Project joint venturer Total donated $3 million to the construction of Larrakia Trade Training Centre, built by the Larrakia Development Corporation in Darwin.
+As part of our commitment to supporting sustainable Aboriginal economic development, INPEX and its Ichthys LNG Project major participant Total donated AUD $3 million to the construction of Larrakia Trade Training Centre, which was built by the Larrakia Development Corporation in Darwin.

 The Larrakia Trade Training Centre in Darwin provides students an opportunity to gain professional, practical skills leading to meaningful employment.